 The first step is gathering as much reference material as possible.
 Seeing pre-production photographs, CAD drawings and similar products gives us the best start to the process.
 In this product visualisation, a spanner isn’t particularly complex so a blueprint, some dimensions and a material reference should suffice.

-Once we have enough information we will begin to model the product in our 3D software.
-Using the reference material as a guide we can create very accurate models that capture every detail of your product.
-Thankfully at Outlook we have some very powerful workstations for product visualisation so we can create very detailed objects without much limitation.
+Once we have enough information, we will begin to model the product in our 3D software.
+Using the reference material as a guide, we can create very accurate models that capture every detail of your product.
+We have some very powerful workstations for product visualisation so we can create very detailed objects without much limitation.

-At this point it’s time to make sure the lighting is perfect.
-We can adjust any property of the lights quickly and the image will update in real-time on our screens.
-We can reposition them, change their brightness, colour, and size.
-We can change how they create shadows, and how the light will interact with surfaces.
+At this point, it’s time to make sure the lighting is perfect.
+Adjusting any property of the lights will update the image in real time on our screens.
+We can reposition them, and change their brightness, colour and size.
+We can even change how they create shadows and how the light will interact with surfaces.

-During the rendering process information is split into separate images for colour, illumination, shadows, reflections, transparency and the material colour.
-These passes are combined and can be adjusted individually.
-When we produce product visualisations, having this information lets us fine tune every detail so your product looks perfect.
+During the rendering process, information is split into separate images for colour, illumination, shadows, reflections, transparency and the material colour.
+These can all be adjusted individually.
+When we produce product visualisations, having this information lets us fine-tune every detail so your product looks perfect.
 Below you can see the gradual result of combining all these images together to create the final product visualisation.

-And that ladies and gents is how we can bring your product to life, giving it all the love it deserves whilst allowing a level of freedom that you simply can’t get from a photography studio.
-To see some real life examples check out our product visualisation show-reel on Youtube
+And that ladies and gents is how we produce 3D product visualisations, giving it all the love it deserves while allowing a level of freedom that you simply can’t get from a photography studio.